Kenya: New Directive for Chinese Travellers Entering Kenya

 "The safest way for foreign nationals in Wuhan is to stay put and ensure effective self-protection.
 The hasty movement will only add more uncertainties.
 Some confirmed cases have been detected among some foreign evacuees, which increases the risk of further spread," he added.

-In case of any help, he said, the Kenyan students and citizens can contact the local university and community authorities who are on duty 24 hours or contact the Chinese Embassy in Kenya through email or official social media account.
+Kenyan students and citizens can contact the local university and community authorities who are on duty 24 hours or contact the Chinese Embassy in Kenya through email or the official social media account.

-He added that the embassy's visa section is still open but he did not give a figure of Kenyans who have travelled to China since the Covid-19 (new coronavirus) broke out late last year.

 As of Thursday, Chinese government figures showed that at least 59,885 people are infected by the virus and another 1,369 have died of the disease.
-The government said 6,000 people have cured of the disease in China (including HK, Macao and Taiwan).
+The government said 6,000 people have been cured of the disease in China (including in Hong Kong, Macao and Taiwan).

 A total of 395 cases including one death have been reported outside of China in 24 countries around the world.